EV ChargingVerified August 2, 2026

 EV Home Charging Cost & Savings Calculator

-Live July 2026 data: state electricity rates (EIA) & national average gas price (AAA).
+Live August 2026 data: state electricity rates (EIA) & per-state gas prices (AAA).
+Pick your state to load both.
 Every field is editable.

 EV cost per mile